Partially-rough Venus Clam Shell, Iliochione subrugosa

 Partially-rough Venus Clam Shell, Iliochione subrugosa.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 4.2 cm (1.7 inches) x 3.3 cm (1.3 inches).

-The Partially-rough Venus, Iliochione subrugosa (Wood, 1828), is a bivalve mollusk that is a member of the Venus Clam of the Veneridae Family.
-They are known in Mexico as venus rayada.
-They are sturdy shells with a rounded triangular profile.
-They are shiny with wavy, concentric ridges that are most noticeable toward the beak and ends of the shell.
-The exterior of the shells vary in color from gray, pink, white or tan, with purplish-brown radiating bands; the interior is white and may have purple staining around the margins.
+Description: Partially-rough Venus Clam Shells are sturdy, moderately inflated, and have a trigonal outline.
+They are shiny and sculpted with wavy, concentric, ridges that are most noticeable toward the beak and ends of the shell.
+The exterior of these shells varies in color from gray, pink, white or tan, with purplish-brown radiating bands.
+The interior is white and may have purple staining around the margins.
 The Partially-rough Venus Shells reach 5.0 cm (2.0 inches) in length and 3.9 cm (1.5 inches) in height.